Autoscale

 Setting up autoscale

-First, use the kraft cloud deploy command to create an instance, in this example using NGINX:
+First, create an instance, in this example using NGINX:

-This single kraft cloud deploy command does 3 things:
+This single deploy or run flow does 3 things:

 - Creates an instance of NGINX which will serve as the autoscale master instance.